 al·pine - ˈalˌpīn/ - adjective - 1. relating to high mountains.

-You're a backcountry skier, and backcountry skiing is inherently alpine.
+You're a backcountry skier or snowboarder, and backcountry riding is inherently alpine.
 You need rescue insurance, gear discounts, and lodging options, plus a community-oriented approach to help you get out & get after it all winter.
 We've got you covered!
 Read on for some snow-specific member perks.

 Accidents happen.
 As backcountry users, it is our responsibility to be prepared and also to have a backup plan.
 If the worst should happen on your human-powered backcountry adventure, though, we've got your back.
 Your AAC membership includes: